River Valley fatal accident: Maid jaywalked with four-year-old girl who died, says TP officer

 On whether any action will be taken against the driver or the maid, the court heard that the Attorney-General’s Chambers will decide after the coroner’s findings are released.

-SI Firdaus said footage from the in-car camera showed that both the maid and Zara were looking towards the right side of the road even though the car was approaching from their left.
+SI Firdaus said footage from the in-car camera showed that both the maid and the four-year-old were looking towards the right side of the road even though the car was approaching from their left.

-ST understands that the maid, who began working for the Orlic family in October 2023, is still working for them.
+ST understands that the maid, who began working for the family in October 2023, is still working for them.

 SI Firdaus said it was not the first time the maid had used this route to jaywalk with the children after picking them up from pre-school.

-He added that despite their warnings, the maid still crossed the road in Institution Hill and this was the usual route she took after picking up the children.
+He added that despite their warnings, the maid still crossed the road in Institution Hill, and this was the usual route she took after picking up the children.

 What the maid should have done was to walk about 200m from the pre-school in River Valley Road, pass by Institution Hill and head for the pedestrian crossing, he said.

 SI Firdaus noted that when the collision occurred, the car was not travelling at a fast speed and the driver was not distracted.
+He added that based on evidence gathered, there was no foul play involved.

-The coroner will give his findings on July 5. - The Straits Times/ANN
+The coroner will give his findings on July 5.

 Follow us on our official WhatsApp channel for breaking news alerts and key updates!